diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 I manage finances, aligning the budget with program needs and ensuring compliance with non-profit regulations.
 I lead fundraising initiatives, oversee audits, and manage financial operations to ensure long-term sustainability.
 With strong analytical skills, I develop financial reports and forecasts while engaging with donors and sponsors.

-### Finward, Outreach Officer

-In my role as Marketing Lead at a Finward (A non-profit organization) I am responsible for driving Finward's outreach and promotional efforts.
-My duties include managing social media campaigns, crafting and executing advertisement strategies, and building partnerships with like-minded organizations.
-I also direct outreach initiatives to increase community engagement and broaden our impact.

 ### STEMIVERSE, Fundraiser Director

-Lead the team to identify and apply for grants and sponsorships to support STEMIVERSE's mission.
+Collaborate with the team to identify and apply for grants and sponsorships to support STEMIVERSE's mission.
-Research potential funding sources, including corporate sponsors, foundations, and governmental organizations.
+Research potential funding sources, including corporate sponsors, foundations, and governmental organizations
-Prepare grant proposals and sponsorship packages tailored to the needs of STEMIVERSE and the interests of potential donors.

 ### ViSTEM, Web Content Manager/Blog Writer